Towards an AI assistant for power grid operators: Guidelines for developing, implementing and testing an assistant

 Because of confidentiality issues, it is often hard to share real-world data on decision-making problems.
-Thus, we should aim at developing synthetic but realistic environments from which to extract representative and relevant scenarios.
-To define these scenarios, we could rely on already existing decision-making assessment frameworks, such as \cite{dilemmas} originally designed for road safety.
-Moreover, synthetic and realistic environments for sequential decision-making have recently been developed for power systems \cite{marot2019learning} and could be interactively further studied with grid2viz study tool \cite{grid2viz}.
+Thus, we should aim at developing synthetic but realistic environments from which to extract representative and relevant scenarios , for example by drawing inspiration from road safety decision-making assessment frameworks \cite{dilemmas}.
+Moreover, synthetic and realistic environments for sequential decision-making have recently been developed for power grids \cite{marot2020learning,marot2021learning,l2rpn_with_trust} and could be interactively further studied with grid2viz \cite{grid2viz} and grid2grame \cite{grid2game} study tools.